vmware-archive/kubeless/README.md

 We would love to get your help, feel free to lend a hand.
 We are currently looking to implement the following high level features:

-* Add other runtimes, currently Python, NodeJS, Ruby and PHP are supported.
+* Add other runtimes, currently Python, NodeJS, Ruby, PHP, .NET and Ballerina are supported.
 We are also providing a way to use custom runtime.
 Please check [this doc](./docs/runtimes.md) for more details.
 * Investigate other messaging bus (e.g SQS, rabbitMQ)
 * Use a standard interface for events
 * Optimize for functions startup time